Rochester, NY private-pay medical transportation

 Wheelchair ride reality in Rochester

-• Rochester-linked wheelchair-capable provider records: 12.
+• Rochester-linked provider records: 26.

 Common wheelchair routes in Rochester